-Contract modifications make changes to an existing agreement between two parties but are just as much an agreement as the original contract.
+Contract modifications make changes to an existing agreement between two parties but are just as much an agreement as to the original contract.
 Whether the modification is to a written or verbal contract, there are ways to enforce the agreement you made with another person or a business.

 Enforcing a contract modification, and making enforceable changes to contracts is critically important to protecting your interests, both business and personal.
-The attorneys at the Katz Law Group have the years of experience needed to effectively modify contracts, and enforce modified contracts.
+The attorneys at the Katz Law Group has the years of experience needed to effectively modify contracts, and enforce modified contracts.

 Like any other contract, a modification must meet certain elements to be enforceable.
 There must be an offer, an acceptance, and consideration.